Doctor Aunty: Deepak Budki

 house without any invitation.
 She had stayed at our place for several hours and

 gelled with everyone, young and old.
-Members of my family were all in praise of
+All my family members were in praise of

 her.
 There she chanced to examine my ailing aunt, my father's sister to be